 Can you think of times in your life when you encountered God at work, perhaps in a most unexpected way?

-Gracious God, how thankful we are that the centurion appears in the gospel accounts of Jesus’ death.
+Gracious God, how thankful we are that the centurion appears in the gospel accounts of Jesus’s death.
 Though we know little about him, his testimony to Jesus as the Son of God moves us.
 It also reminds us that you can make yourself known in the midst of our work, even work that seems far removed from you.

-Help us, Lord, to be opened to seeing you in our work.
+Help us, Lord, to be open to seeing you in our work.
 May we be ready to welcome you into our work and to honor you in all we do.
 Even as you once surprised the centurion, surprise us with your inspiring presence.
 Amen.